 2. Play Electric Instead Of Acoustic

 Why?
-Because the electric is going to give your band way more of a full sound.
-Acoustic is more of a percussive instrument that isn’t filling up much space or doing much for an overall mix.
+Because the electric is going to give your band a much more full sound.
+Acoustic is more of a percussive instrument that isn’t filling up much space or doing much for an overall full-band mix.
 This will also free up your other electric guitarist to play some lead lines and add a whole new dynamic to the band.

 3. Split The Parts Into Rhythm and Lead

 This rule is assuming that there is no artist recording, it’s a song you wrote, or your guitarists just flat out don’t know how the original parts go.
 Unless you have spent some serious time writing creative parts that enhance the song and don’t get in the way or busy it up, split the 2 electric parts into Rhythm and Lead.
 Especially if you are only learning or rehearsing the song together right before service.

 This ensures you are going to get the best sound.
 You don’t want both guitarist trying to play leads at the same time.
 Then no one is left giving the song some body with rhythm.
 So make sure it’s understood who is rhythm and who is lead.

 If you use Worship Online guitar tutorials, you don’t have to worry about this.
 Our tutorials are split into “Electric 1” and “Electric 2.”
 This is because many times both guitars are going to play some sort of lead, or some sort of rhythm.
 It’s hardly ever just cut and dry.
 We can do it this way because guitarist from these bands (Hillsong, Bethel, Vertical Church…etc.) have spent some serious time writing creative parts.

 Now sometimes, even if you have prepared parts, this is still the best way to go.
 Jesus Culture splits most of their parts by rhythm and lead.
 This is mainly because one electric guitarist is leading worship, but also because it’s great for worship music.
 More on this in rule 4.